exercism/julia/concepts/regular-expressions/introduction.md

 - [RegexOne][regexone]
 - [Regular Expressions Info][regex-info]

+Julia's interface to regular expressions is described in the [manual][regex].

 A regular expression in Julia is simply a string prefaced by `r` before the opening `"`.
 All the basic functionality is part of the standard library.